Balanced Allocation on Hypergraphs: Introduction

-\begin{remark} In our result we only consider the case where $d=o(\log n)$, because when $d=\Omega(\log n)$, a constant upper bound is obtained by~\cite{God08}. {The size property is mainly assumed for technical reasons.
+\begin{remark} We are particularly interested in the case that $\varepsilon$ is constant, and in this case we assume that $d=o(\log n)$.
+Note that when $d=\Omega(\log n)$, a constant upper bound on the maximum load is obtained by~\cite{God08}.
+The size property is mainly assumed for technical reasons.
 For instance, $|\Ec_t|\le \text{poly}(n)$ is not necessary.
 Roughly speaking, balanced allocation on a dynamic hypergraph with large $|\Ec_t|$ resembles the standard balls-into-bins process.
 So it might be possible that having more structural information about a dynamic hypergraph would enable us to extend our result to allow an arbitrary number of edges $|\Ec_t|$.
-Another possible extension of Theorem~\ref{thm:d-choice} would be to allow $\unif$ to be a function of $d$.} \end{remark}
+Another possible extension of Theorem~\ref{thm:d-choice} would be to allow $\unif$ to be a function of $d$. \end{remark}

-The proof of Theorem~\ref{thm:d-choice} is based on the witness tree technique {(see~\cite{Aamand18,Dahlgaard16,Mitzenmacher00thepower,V03} for example)}.
-First, we define a certain structure corresponding to the allocation process and claim that the structure exists with very small probability (i.e., $n^{-\Oh(1)}$).
-Second, we will deterministically show that if the maximum load is higher than a certain threshold, then this structure must exist.
-Putting these together, we obtain an upper bound for the maximum load, with high probability.
-This approach is of independent interest and might be applied for the study of random hypergraphs.
-The proof is given in Section~\ref{sec:hyp}.